Sambucus nigra 'Black Beauty' - 3 Ltr pot

 Root

-Sambucus nigra 'Black Beauty'® is a shallow-rooted plant and, depending on the soil, forms densely branched roots.
+Sambucus nigra 'Black Beauty'® is a shallow-rooting plant and, depending on the soil, forms densely branched roots.

 -